Our use of cookies

 If the request is agreed and the year group for which the parents have requested a place is for a future year group then the original application is withdrawn and the parents must submit a fresh application for Reception when applications open in the autumn term.
 Please note that parents only have the right to re-apply for a place.
 Where the Governing Body agrees to consider an application for Reception the following year, that application is considered alongside all other applications received and parents will be advised of the outcome of that application on national offer day.
 No place is reserved or held for the child in advance.

-If parents are considering submitting an application for their child to be admitted into a class outside of their normal age group, it is strongly recommended that they also read the DFE guidance which can be found at:
+If parents are considering submitting an application for their child to be admitted into a class outside their normal age group, it is strongly recommended that they also read the DFE guidance which can be found at:

 Summer born children: advice for parents - GOV.UK (www.gov.uk)

-Attendance at St Joseph’s Catholic Primary School’s Nursery does not automatically guarantee that a place will be offered in the Reception class of St Joseph’s Catholic Primary School .
+Attendance at St Joseph’s Catholic Primary School’s Nursery does not automatically guarantee that a place will be offered in the Reception class of St Joseph’s Catholic Primary School.
 Parents must apply for a Reception place in exactly the same way as parents of children not attending the Nursery.
 All applications will be considered against the oversubscription criteria by the Governing Body in the same way regardless of whether the child does or does not attend the Nursery at the time of application.

 Appeals